 "The Fellowship gave us time to think about problems and come up with solutions.
 It was both a safe space and a push that we all can do this.
 We just needed the support and encouragement to help us along."

 Dr. Michelle Munro-Kramer is an Assistant Professor of Nursing and the Suzanne Bellinger Feetham Professor of Nursing at the University of Michigan, School of Nursing.
-Her clinical background includes certifications as a Family Nurse Practitioner and Certified Nurse Midwife, which she currently uses to provide reproductive and sexual health in community settings.
-Dr. Munro-Kramer's program of research focuses on trauma, comprehensive care of vulnerable populations, and missed opportunities for care within domestic and international contexts.
-Her research projects approach these topics using a trauma-informed and patient-centered lens.
-She uses mixed methods and participatory action research to understand the experiences of vulnerable populations in order to inform future intervention development.
+Michelle’s clinical background includes certifications as a Family Nurse Practitioner and Certified Nurse Midwife, which she currently uses to provide reproductive and sexual health in community settings.
+Michelle's program of research focuses on trauma, comprehensive care of vulnerable populations, and missed opportunities for care within domestic and international contexts.
+At the University of Michigan, Michelle teaches graduate and undergraduate students, where she developed the first undergraduate elective course focused on gender-based violence.

 Michelle has adapted and piloted an innovative web-based app, called MKit, focused on healthy relationships and sexual violence using a life skills perspective.
 She is currently working on evaluating this app within different types of college and university settings.